MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

 Use this method if the driver supplied by the independent hardware vendor (IHV) is a simple MSI or EXE package.
 If you want auto driver installation, you can use an unattend file or scripting.
 The following steps outline an installation.

 1. Gather the driver installer package provided by the IHV.
-This is often an installation MSI or EXE package.
+A driver installer package is typically an MSI or EXE package.
 1. Copy the package to a temporary location on the IoT device.
 In audit mode, the system is logged in locally as the local Administrator account.
 Run the installation MSI or EXE and follow the prompts.
 1. **Optional** Remove the installation package from the temporary location.